Organization of the faculty

 Großhaderner Str.
 2

-D-82152 Planegg-Martinsried
+82152 Planegg-Martinsried

-Information and documents for doctoral candidates
+Information and documents for doctoral candidates / students

-You need a authorization for promotion: checklist
+You need an authorization for a doctoral study: checklist (PDF, 290 KB)

 • Please bring all certificates of your awarded academic degrees in original (such as: certificates, testimonial and transcript of records of your Bachelor’s and